Naludrag/AIT/Labo1/Labo1.md

 After the `print free` we can see that the partition has been set correctly.
 The partition has the fat32 file system, is a primary type and ends at half the free space.

 Here is the result for the **second partition**.
+The specifiations:

+- be a primary partition
+- have a file system type of ext4
+- start at half the free space
+- end at the free space.

 ```bash
 (parted) mkpart
 Partition type?  primary/extended? primary